CosminNechifor/IKHNAIE/doc/README.md

 **Events** emitted by the **Registry** contract:

 - **NewComponentRegistred** &rarr; emitted when we register a new component that was deployed.
-- ? **ComponentRemoved** &rarr; emitted when we remove a component, usually happens if we recycle/destroy the component.
+- ? **ComponentRemoved** &rarr; emitted when we remove a component, usually happens if we recycle/destroy the component. &rarr; flag